stonepros/stone/doc/dev/stone_krb_auth.rst

         ...

-6. A new *set parameter* was added in Ceph, ``gss ktab client file`` which points to the keytab file related to the Ceph node *(or principal)* in question.
+6. A new *set parameter* was added in Stone, ``gss ktab client file`` which points to the keytab file related to the Stone node *(or principal)* in question.

     By default it points to ``/var/lib/ceph/$name/gss_client_$name.ktab``.
-So, in the case of a Ceph server ``osd1.mydomain.com``, the location and name of the keytab file should be: ``/var/lib/ceph/osd1/gss_client_osd1.ktab``
+So, in the case of a Stone server ``osd1.mydomain.com``, the location and name of the keytab file should be: ``/var/lib/ceph/osd1/gss_client_osd1.ktab``

-    Therefore, we need to ``scp`` each of these newly created keytab files from the KDC to their respective Ceph cluster nodes (i.e):
+    Therefore, we need to ``scp`` each of these newly created keytab files from the KDC to their respective Stone cluster nodes (i.e):
     ``# for node in mon1 osd1 osd2 osd3 osd4; do scp /etc/gss_client_$node*.ktab root@ceph-$node:/var/lib/ceph/$node/; done``

     Or whatever other way one feels comfortable with, as long as each keytab